yogeshpaliyal/yogeshpaliyal.com/src/content/quick-tips/rn-tip-lazy-viewmanagers.md

 In React Native app startup time, some portion of VM initialisation time goes in creation of all View Managers.

+The more the View Managers you're using more the benefits you will get.

 ## 🔨 Implementation
 ### Modify Packages

-### enable lazy view managers
+### Enable lazy view managers

 ## ⚠️Things to keep in mind
-1. We have to implement<> in all the packages that we are passing to our react-native.
+1. We have to implement <> in all the packages that we are passing to our react-native.
+2. In Js/ts if you are reading the View managers like `UiManager.MyViewManager` then you have to migrate that to `UiManager.getViewManagerConfig("MyViewManager")` else you will get *MyViewManager* as undefined.
+To check if view manager present use `UiManager.hasViewManagerConfig("MyViewManager")` API.

 ## 📒 Conclusions